scottrfrancis/aws-connected-mobility-solution-missing-manual/create_vehicle.md

     "city" : "<city>"
 }
 ```
+_Only `username, firstName, lastName` are required.
+Use Approved Fictious Names when not for real person._

 4. Create a new certificate in AWS IoT, and attach the CvraTcuDevicePolicy policy to it ( created by CMS CloudFormation deployment )